Echsecutor/pic-grab/README.md

 ```
 python3 sorter.py sorter.cfg.json
 ```
-See the example config file for sensible options and key bindings.
-The esc key will always get you out of the sorter. ;)
+See the example configuration file for sensible options (and key bindings in operation).
+The `esc` key will always get you out of the sorter. ;)